 Disruption in Action

-Real disruption, which usually occurs as a result of primary innovation, is a powerful force that may ultimately lead to significant benefits to society, but which also typically causes some really challenges for people along the way, particularly those involved in industries that are being disrupted.
+Real disruption, which usually occurs as a result of primary innovation, is a powerful force.
+It may ultimately lead to significant benefits to society.
+However, it also typically causes some really challenges for people along the way.
+It particularly affects those involved in industries that are being disrupted.

-Examples of disruption are prevalent throughout history, and three examples of technological disruption include the building of bridges in London, James Hargreaves’ invention of the spinning jenny and the rise of Uber.
+Examples of disruption are prevalent throughout history.
+Three examples of technological disruption include the building of bridges in London, James Hargreaves’ invention of the spinning jenny and the rise of Uber.
+There are, of course, many more.

-Bridges are so much part of our daily lives now that I suspect few of us ever reflect on them as a technology, or reflect on the huge time savings that they bring to our societies.
+Bridges are so ingrained in our lives now that few of us ever reflect on them as a technology.
+Similarly, few of us reflect on the huge time savings that they bring to our societies.
 This wasn’t always the case though.

-London’s first bridge was actually built by the Romans in about 50AD, at the same location where London Bridge now stands.
+London’s first bridge was actually built by the Romans in about 50AD.
+It was at the same location where London Bridge now stands.
 Though this bridge was rebuilt as a timber construction several times by the Saxons and eventually built into a stone bridge in 1209, it remained London’s only bridge over the Thames until 1750 when the Westminster bridge was built.
-This was quickly followed by a bridge at Kew in 1759, Battersea in 1771, Richmond in 1777 and Hammersmith in 1827.
+This was quickly followed by several other bridges.
+Kew was built in 1759, Battersea in 1771, Richmond in 1777 and Hammersmith in 1827.

-While we might not think of this as disruptive change, it had a huge impact on the city, and a particularly large impact on the wherry men who used to ply their boats up and down the Thames moving passengers both across the river and up and down its shores.
+While we might not think of this as disruptive change, it had a huge impact on the city.
+It had particularly large impact on the wherry men who used to ply their boats up and down the Thames.
+They worked moving passengers both across the river and up and down its shores.

-Rightly, the wherry men saw London’s new bridges as a threat to their livelihoods and to their way of life, and they protested against their construction.
+Rightly, the wherry men saw London’s new bridges as a threat to their livelihoods and to their way of life.
+They protested against their construction.
+In some ways, this is no different to taxi drivers today protesting against Uber.

-Ultimately their efforts to halt the construction of the bridges failed and in the longer term society hugely benefited from their construction.
+Ultimately, their efforts to halt the construction of the bridges failed.
+In the longer term society hugely benefited from their construction.
 Along the way though, things were very difficult for those who saw their worlds disrupted by the bridges.
 And this is a common theme in relation to disruption.

 The World of Work Project View